instatushq/openapi/README.md

 All endpoints are under the URL https://api.instatus.com.
 They generally follow the REST architecture.

-Requests must be encoded as JSON with the `Content-Type: application/json` header.
+Requests must be encoded as JSON with this header: `Content-Type: application/json`.

 Requests must provide an API token through the Authorization header.
-You can get your key from User settings in developer settings section: (dashboard.instatus.com/developer)[https://dashboard.instatus.com/developer]

 ```
 Authorization: Bearer <API_KEY>
 ```

+You can get your key from User settings in developer settings section: [dashboard.instatus.com/developer](https://dashboard.instatus.com/developer)

 Responses from the Instatus API, including errors, are encoded as JSON.